 About Waikanae Beach

 Waikanae Beach is a safe and popular swimming beach.
-It has a playground, tennis courts, cycle and walkway that connects with the harbour and the Captain James Cook statue.
+It has a playground, tennis courts, cycle and walkway that connects with the harbour and the James Cook statue.
 A very popular for fishing and picnicking under the trees.

 The reserve includes the foreshore from Grey Street to 'The Cut' including Waikanae Beach Holiday Park.

 We monitor the water quality weekly from November to March and monthly in winter.

 Due to the proximity to the outlet of the Turanganui River the beach sometimes has poor water quality after rain.

 To book Waikanae Beach reserve for a wedding or event - use the online booking form

 Reserve management plan

 Read the plan for managing Waikanae Beach Reserve